gordon0907/SoundBridge/README.md

   restart the client.
 - The server’s default input/output devices can be changed at any time (e.g., putting on or removing AirPods).
 - If audio glitches occur, restart the client.
 If issues persist, restart the server as well.
-- Before restarting the server, make sure the client is stopped.
-Otherwise, an **Address already in use** OS error may occur.

 ## TODO